Apache Kafka

 Kafka Topics

-The main event topic receives messages describing individual data change notifications, where each message indicates that a particular record in a particular file was created, updated, or deleted.
-Each message includes the current state of the records data, and update messages also include the original state of the records data before the update took place.
-Each message is assigned a unique offset number within the topic, meaning that the messages are stored in exactly the same sequence as the changes occurred in the origin application.
+The change data capture topic receives messages describing individual data change notifications, where each message indicates that a particular record in a particular file was created, updated, or deleted.
+Each message includes the current state of the record's data, and update messages also include the original state of the record's data before the update took place.
+Each message is assigned a unique offset number within the topic, meaning that the messages are stored in exactly the same sequence as the changes occurred on the system of record.

 Other special types of messages also exist but are not currently implemented.
-For example, in the future, it will be possible for an origin application to send "start transaction" and "stop transaction" messages that can be used to group related messages together into logical transactions, and consumer agents will be able to process those messages together as a real transaction.
+For example, in the future, it will be possible for your system of record to send "start transaction" and "stop transaction" messages that can be used to group related messages together into logical transactions, and consumer agents will be able to process those messages together as a real transaction.

 Snapshot Request Topic

-The snapshot request topic can be written to to initiate a new snapshot of the origin application's data.
-These requests usually originate from either a target system agent, such as a SQL Replicator Agent or ISAM Replicator agent, or from system management tools.
+If any component needs to initiate the creation of a new snapshot of the system of record’s data, it can do so by sending a message to the snapshot request topic.
+These requests usually originate from either a target system agent, such as a SQL Agent or ISAM Agent, or from system management tools.

 Snapshot Response Topic